-What Is An Earnings Statement?
+What Is an Earnings Statement?

 An earnings statement is a report outlining how much an employee has been paid over a particular pay period.
 It details gross earnings, then lists deductions taken out of your payments for taxes and other withholding purposes.
 Earnings statements are sometimes also referred to as paystubs.
 You can easily generate paystubs for your business or company through online paystub generators.

-How To Determine An Employee’s Earning Statement
+How To Determine an Employee’s Earning Statement

 If you are self-employed, your earnings statement will be determined by what earnings were brought in through sales.
-If you’re an employee of a company, paystubs should come out every time the payroll is processed, usually monthly or biweekly.
+If you’re an employee of a company, paystubs should come out every time the payroll is processed, usually monthly or bi-weekly.

-What Information Can One Find On An Earnings Statement?
+What Information Can One Find on an Earnings Statement?